New Jersey FMLA Lawyers

 If your employer denies your request for FMLA despite a qualifying reason or retaliates against you for requesting or taking leave, The Law Firm of Morgan Rooks, P.C. can help you take legal action.
 We represent workers in a variety of employment law matters and can help if you have a claim involving unfair or unlawful treatment related to FMLA leave.
 Our FMLA attorneys in New Jersey offer each client a personalized experience that takes their unique situation and goals into account.

-What Is a Qualifying Reason?
+What Constitutes a Qualifying Reason for FMLA?

 FMLA qualified reasons include the following: